 Dr. Wilson’s current research and advocacy interests are focused on collaborative models of risk management and restoration as persons of risk are transitioned from institutional to community settings.
 In particular, he is a long-time participant in the novel Circles of Support & Accountability model of wrap-around care and intentional community for persons who sexually offend who are at particularly high risk to reoffend.

 Dr. Wilson has published over 75 scientific articles, book chapters, and other monographs and has presented internationally on the diagnosis and treatment of social and sexual psychopathology.
-Dr. Wilson is the President of the Florida Association for the Treatment of Sexual Abusers, is the elected Southern Regional Representative on the Board of the Association for the Treatment of Sexual Abusers (ATSA), and is a past recipient of the of the ATSA Graduate Research Award.
+Dr. Wilson is the Past-President of the Florida Association for the Treatment of Sexual Abusers, is the elected Southern Regional Representative on the Board of the Association for the Treatment of Sexual Abusers (ATSA), and is a past recipient of the of the ATSA Graduate Research Award.
 Dr. Wilson is currently the Editor of the ATSA Forum and maintains an online column at sajrt.blogspot.com, in addition to being a member of the editorial boards of Sexual Abuse: A Journal of Research & Treatment, the Journal of Sexual Aggression, and the Howard Journal of Criminal Justice.